Trump White House bid threatens GOP midterm strategy

 “No question about it.
 The administration has managed to increase Republican enthusiasm and depress Democratic enthusiasm by the way it has governed,” he said.

-Former Rep. Jim Walsh (R), who represented a swing district in upstate New York, said a Trump 2024 anouncement could hurt Republican candidates in competitive races.
+Former Rep. Jim Walsh (R), who represented a swing district in upstate New York, said a Trump 2024 announcement could hurt Republican candidates in competitive races.

 “I think it causes problems for Republicans.
 If Trump were to announce this summer, I think it definitely causes problems for Republicans,” he said.